Questions Frequently Asked by Prospective Staff

 A. The Academy’s staff come from across the US and the world.
 Staff have an amazing opportunity to meet new friends and make professional contacts that they would not otherwise meet.

 A: Starting in the spring of 2015, high speed internet at the Academy will be accessible at the Academy.
 Staff will have high speed internet during break times in the Staff House.
 All staff members agree to abide by our internet policy by signing their employment agreement.

 Q. Can I bring a phone to camp?
 When can I use my phone?

 A. Staff can use their cell phones during break times in the Staff House only.
 Cell phones can not be used in the presence of campers and must be stored in a locked locker in the Staff House.

 Q. When do I get paid?

-A. Payroll occurs on the 1st and 15th of every month, regardless of the timing or duration of your employment.
+A. Payroll occurs every-other Friday, regardless of the timing or duration of your employment.
 If you are not present to collect your paycheck in-person, it will be mailed to you.

 Q. What is the schedule at camp?

 A. While every day at the Academy is unique and full of surprises, the days do follow a common structure.
 We bring variety to each camp session, including surprise events and special guest appearances.

 Q. When do I have time off or days off?